Devon Mathis

-Devon John Mathis (born September 21, 1982) is an American politician serving as a member of the California State Assembly from the newly drawn 33rd District, which is located in Kings County, western Tulare County, and a small part of southern Fresno County.
-He serves as the Caucus Operations Chair for the California State Assembly Republican Caucus.
+Devon John Mathis (born September 21, 1982) is an American politician who served as a member of the California State Assembly from the 33rd district, which is located in Kings County, western Tulare County, and a small part of southern Fresno County.
+He served as the Caucus Operations Chair for the California State Assembly Republican Caucus.

 Early life and education

 Mathis was born in Porterville, California.
 He earned an Associate of Arts degree in Social Sciences from Porterville College and Bachelor of Arts in Public Administration from California State University, Fresno.
 Mathis graduated from George Washington University earning a Master of Professional Studies in Strategic Public Relations in 2021.

 Career

-Before joining the Assembly, Devon served for 10 years as a Sergeant in the Army National Guard, including two tours in Iraq.
-During his second tour in Iraq, Devon was severely injured in a roadside bomb attack, for which he was awarded a Purple Heart.
+Before joining the Assembly, Mathis served for 10 years as a Sergeant in the Army National Guard, including two tours in Iraq.
+During his second tour in Iraq, Mathis was severely injured in a roadside bomb attack, for which he was awarded a Purple Heart.

 In 2014, he unexpectedly defeated Woodlake Mayor Rudy Mendoza, a fellow Republican who was better known and had more support from established Republicans.
 Mendoza sought a rematch in 2016, but Mathis defeated him again in the primary.
 Mathis, who had no previous political experience, ran on his status as a former Army National Guard sergeant and veterans advocate.

 In July 2017 Mathis, along with four other Republican assemblymen, voted "Yes" on AB 398 to extend California's Cap and Trade program.

-In 2018, Mathis faced a serious Republican primary challenge, winning only 30% of the vote, narrowly defeating Republican Visalia Mayor Warren Gubler.
-But in the November runoff, he rallied and defeated Democratic Tulare City Councilman Jose Sigala with 58% of the vote.
+In 2018, Mathis faced a serious primary challenge, winning only 30% of the vote and narrowly eliminating Republican Visalia Mayor Warren Gubler.
+But in the November general election, he rallied and defeated Democratic Tulare City Councilman Jose Sigala with 58% of the vote.

 Mathis was not seriously challenged in 2020 or in 2022.